fsismondi/ioppytest-agent/USAGE.md

-### Running the agent (IP tunnel)
+# Running the agent (IP tunnel)

-### Environment:
+## Environment:

-The agents requires as env var a URL used for creating the connection to the `iopppytest` backend.
+The agents requires the AMQP_URL param for creating connection to the backend.
-The backend receives (maybe) processes and routes the packet to the other end of the tunnel.
+The backend receives, processes and routes the packet to the other end of the tunnel.

 ```
 export AMQP_URL=<AMQP_URL>
 ```

-Host 1 (bbbb::1):
+Host 1:

-`sudo -E python2.7 -m agent connect --url $AMQP_URL --name AgentNameHost1 --force-bootstrap --ipv6-host 1 --ipv6-prefix bbbb`
+`sudo -E python2.7 -m agent connect --url $AMQP_URL --name agent_1

-Host 2 (bbbb::2):
+Host 2:

-`sudo -E python2.7 -m agent connect --url $AMQP_URL --name AgentNameHost2 --force-bootstrap --ipv6-host 2 --ipv6-prefix bbbb`
+`sudo -E python2.7 -m agent connect --url $AMQP_URL --name agent_2

-If your implementation doesnt run as software hosted directly in the OS (e.g. the implementation is an IoT device in a WSN network) please check out the agent help section describing these setups
+If your implementation doesnt run as software hosted in the OS (e.g. embedded device running in a WSN network) please check out the agent help section describing these setups